teojt468045/grundtvig-manuscript-extraction/README.md

 # Grundtvig Manuscript Metadata Extraction

-This repository documents the computational workflow used in the article
-“Reconstituting the Literary Archive: Digitization, Metadata, and Computational Approaches in the Grundtvig Archive”
+This repository accompanies the article “Reconstituting the Literary Archive: Digitization, Metadata, and Computational Approaches in the Grundtvig Archive” and documents the rule-based computational workflow discussed there.
+It contains the scripts, sample data, figures, and methodological documentation used to extract and aggregate dating information, physical extent, and bibliographic metadata from the XML records of the Registranten catalogue.
-(under review in *Variants*).

-The purpose of the repository is to ensure transparency, reproducibility, and methodological accountability for the XML-based analyses presented in the article.
+The workflow is intentionally simple, deterministic, and exploratory in character.
+It operationalises interpretive decisions rooted in historical cataloguing practices and archival description, rather than applying machine-learning or statistical modelling techniques.
+All analyses are fully reproducible for researchers with access to the underlying XML corpus; representative sample data are included for inspection and testing.

+Generative AI tools (ChatGPT, GPT-4o) were used selectively during the development of scripts as coding assistance.
+All AI-assisted suggestions were reviewed, tested, and validated by the authors under a Human-in-the-Loop model.
+No analytical results or interpretive claims were generated automatically.

 ---